-As with everything, house sitting can have its challenges, too.
+As with everything, house sitting abroad can have its challenges, too.
 Here are the potential downsides:

 - You have responsibilities.
 Something that you can’t argue with.
-When you house sit a place you have to do whatever your duties are.
+When your house sits a place you have to do whatever your duties are.
 You can’t simply go on a weekend trip and leave the dog behind.
-The home owners trust you to take good care of their house and pets.
+The homeowners trust you to take good care of their house and pets.
 Whether you always feel like it or not.

 Where to Find House Sitting Places?

-HouseCarers is one of oldest players on the market.
-They started connecting home owners and house sitters in 2000 and have now an extensive worldwide house sitting directory.
+HouseCarers is one of the oldest players on the market.
+They started connecting homeowners and house sitters in 2000 and have now an extensive worldwide house sitting directory.
 You can filter for countries, regions and the period you want to stay.

-Both are very popular and well reputed house sitting websites.
-You have to pay an annual fee to be able to get in touch with potential home owners, which is 119 USD and 50 USD, respectively.
-That might sound like a lot of money for a membership but trust me, it’s worth it!
+Both are very popular and well-reputed house sitting websites.
+You have to pay an annual fee to be able to get in touch with potential homeowners, which is 119 USD and 50 USD, respectively.
+That might sound like a lot of money for membership but trust me, it’s worth it!